Earth Day Activities for Speech Therapy and Teletherapy

 This Readworks article tells about how schools are working to decrease waste and conserve energy.
 This article from Newsela provides specific ways that students can use fewer resources and improve their recycling habits.

 For elementary students, this passage about composting includes visuals for the answer choices.
-Composting is a lesser known topic within the Earth Day theme, so it's fun to see students learn about something new!
+Composting is a lesser-known topic within the Earth Day theme, so it's fun to see students learn about something new!

 The Earthday.org website offers some awesome quizzes about Earth Day.
-A quiz is a great way to close out the Earth Day theme and allow students to reflect on what they've learned.
+A quiz is a fun way to close out the Earth Day theme and allow students to reflect on what they've learned.
 The site has quizzes on several Earth-related topics, from whale conservation to renewable fashion.

 For a quick and easy time-filler for the end of a speech therapy session, this Earth Day-themed word search on PrimaryGames.com or this one on ABCYa work great!